sidsabh/m340l-hw8/README.md

 # HW8 - m340l prof. turnquist
-supplement to section 5.8, problems 10, 12, 18 on estimating eigenvalues using power method
+supplement to section 5.8, problems 10, 12, 18 on computational methods of estimating eigenvalues